RJWoodhead/elm-memo/README.md

 * The order in which memos are processed is deterministic (and the list of msgs that are executed is saved in the application model for debugging purposes)

-* If too many memos stack up (due to an infinite recursion caused by incorrect routing, the router declares a "memo blizzard" and gives up
+* If the stack of memos gets too high (due to an infinite recursion caused by incorrect routing), the router declares a "memo blizzard" and gives up

 ### Setup